Last Updated on August 28, 2024

 The National Traffic and Motor Vehicle Safety Act of 1966 established the DOT numbering system as part of the Motor Vehicle Safety Standards.
 This law attempted to decrease accidents brought on by poor vehicle design and construction in response to growing worries about motor vehicle safety.
 The DOT number is essential because it plays a part in guaranteeing tire quality and safety:

-• Consumer Information: For consumers, the DOT number provides a means to verify the age and origin of the tires they purchase, which is critical for making informed decisions regarding tire safety and performance.
+- Consumer Information: The DOT number provides consumers with a means to verify the age and origin of the tires they purchase, which is critical for making informed decisions regarding tire safety and performance.

 Components of a DOT Number